Have you had carpet spots reappear after you’ve cleaned them? It could be due to a condition called “wicking

 ), and dry the area with a fan, only to see the spot reappear.

-There is an oily film which surrounds coffee beans called “tannin”.
-Tannin has the tendency to stay oily and wick back up into the top of the carpeting as it dries, even after seemingly successfully removing the coffee spill.
+Coffee contains a naturally occurring compound called “tannins” which acts as a vegetable dye.
+Tannin is the compound responsible for that bitter or dry taste in coffee, tea, and red wine.
+Tannins also have the tendency to wick back up into the top of the carpeting as it dries, even after seemingly successfully removing the coffee spill.
 So you may clean up the spill several times from the top side only to have the coffee spot reappear the next day.
 Anytime you re-wet the top side of the carpeting, you expedite the wicking process.
 As much as you may try and not to get the backing wet, it may become just enough dampened to wick the tannin residue from the bottom to the top.

 How do I know it’s wicking?